$30.00 members / $50.00 nonmembers 2.0 CE credits

 Massage therapy can be used to address the cause of pain in the forearm, wrist and hand.
 Learn how these concepts can help keep massage therapists healthy and strengthen the massage therapy profession.
 These insights and tools can also serve your client base.

-- List four areas of common nerve entrapment.
+- Discuss the four areas of common nerve entrapment.

-- List the six potential causes for chronic pain described in this course and a possible solution for each.
+- Explain the potential causes for chronic pain and identify possible solutions for each.

 - Describe two ways to investigate sources of pain for your client that go beyond the area of acute injury.